 Cypriot Alabaster alabastron,: Archaic II– Classical I (600-400BC)

-Opaque, banded, honey coloured Calcite alabaster.
-Elongated sack-shaped body tapering to short out-turned neck and slightly protruding rim.
-Two solid lugs above mid-line.
+Opaque, banded, honey coloured calcite alabaster.
+Elongated sack-shaped body tapering from rounded bottom to short out-turned neck and slightly protruding rim.
+Two rounded vertical lugs above mid-line.
 Drilled-out interior.

 Stable crack on body plus chipping